Is accounting a career of the future?

 Where to start?

-We offer accounting courses at all levels – from beginner through to more advanced; accredited by national and international professional bodies.
-We work with The Association of Accounting Technicians (AAT), Institute of Certified Bookkeepers (ICB), International Association of Bookkeepers (IAB), and global accounting software company Sage.
+We offer accounting courses at all levels - from beginner through to more advanced; accredited by national and international professional bodies.
+We work with The Association of Accounting Technicians (AAT), Institute of Certified Bookkeepers (ICB), Institute of Accountants and Bookkeepers (IAB), and global accounting software company Sage.
 We also offer chartered accountancy professional qualifications from the Association of Chartered Certified Accountants (ACCA) and the Chartered Institute of Management Accountants (CIMA).

 Want to know more about studying with Open Study College?
 Find out how it works here.

 Browse the full list of accounting courses on our website.